crs4/pydoop/docs/examples/wordcount.rst

 WordCount can be considered as the "hello world" of MapReduce.
-A simple application that counts the occurrence of each word in a set of text files, it is included in both the original MapReduce paper (J. Dean and S. Ghemawat, "MapReduce: simplified data processing on large clusters", in OSDI '04: 6th Symposium on Operating Systems Design and Implementation, 2004) and in the Hadoop documentation as a MapReduce programming tutorial.
+A simple application that counts the occurrence of each word in a set of text files, it is included in both the original MapReduce paper [#]_ and in the Hadoop documentation as a MapReduce programming tutorial.

 Source code for the WordCount examples is located under ``examples/wordcount`` in the Pydoop distribution.